• Ingredient Glossary & Guides

 Glycerin

 Glycerin is a natural vegetable-derived humectant.
-Glycerin helps the skin to retain moisture.
-Glycerin fills in gaps in dryer skin which makes skin look better and keeps the outer layer of the skin intact.
+It helps skin hold moisture.
+Glycerin fills in gaps in dryer skin which makes skin look better.
+It also keeps the outer skin layer intact.

 Musa sapientum (Banana) Pulp Extract